ABSURD0/cars/README.md

 # cars
-R3F cars color and camera project
+R3F (React Three Fiber) cars color and camera project

 Practice with user manipulating the mesh colors of glTF.